Ten Questions for Paul Draper: #7!

 Paul Draper grew up on an eighty-acre farm in the Chicago suburb of Barrington.
 After attending the Choate School and receiving a degree in philosophy from Stanford University, he lived for two years in northern Italy.
 Later he attended the University of Paris and traveled extensively in France, gaining practical experience in traditional winemaking.
 In the mid-sixties, with a close friend, he set up a small winery in the coast range of Chile and produced several vintages of cabernet sauvignon.
 He joined Ridge Vineyards in 1969, and presently resides atop Monte Bello Ridge with his wife Maureen and daughter Caitlin.
 He is known for his crafting of fine cabernets and chardonnays from the Monte Bello estate vineyards, and as a pioneer in the production of long-lived, complex zinfandels.

-Categories: Chardonnay, History, Monte Bello, Paul Draper, Press Reviews, RIDGE Questionnaire, RIDGE Staff, Varietals & Blends, Vineyards and Oenology, Wine Quotes, Winemaking
+Categories: Chardonnay, History, Monte Bello, Paul Draper, Press Reviews, RIDGE Questionnaire, RIDGE Staff, Varietals & Blends, Vineyards, Wine Quotes, Winemaking